pslergy/memento-mori-app/README.md

 | **Censorship** | 50+ countries restrict or block communication apps |

 **Satellite phones** are expensive ($500–1000 + $1/min). **Radios** require licensing and don't scale. **Existing messengers** need internet.
+Memento Mori replaces the need for centralized servers with a self-organizing network protocol.
+Devices communicate directly, relaying data through the mesh without relying on any infrastructure.

 ---